Wild Mushroom Ragu Recipe

 STORING: Any leftover mushroom ragu will keep fresh, sealed in a container, in the refrigerator, and for up to 3 days.

-TO REHEAT: Reheat the mushroom ragu on stovetop, heat until it is heated through.
+TO REHEAT: Reheat the mushroom ragu on the stovetop, and heat until it is heated through.

 - Sausage Ragu